Pittwater

-Pittwater is a semi-mature tide dominated drowned valley estuary, located about 40 km north of the Sydney central business district, New South Wales, Australia; being one of the bodies of water that separate greater Metropolitan Sydney from the Central Coast.
+Pittwater is a semi-mature tide dominated drowned valley estuary, located about 40 km north of the Sydney central business district, New South Wales, Australia; being one of the bodies of water that separates Greater Metropolitan Sydney from the Central Coast.

 Pittwater has its origin from the confluence of McCarrs Creek, to the west of Church Point and a number of smaller estuaries, the largest of which is Cahill Creek, that joins the Pittwater north of Mona Vale.
 The Pittwater is an open body of water, often considered a bay or harbour, that flows north towards its mouth into Broken Bay, between West Head and Barrenjoey Head, less than 1 km from the Tasman Sea.

 The total area of the Pittwater is 18.4 km2 and around ninety percent of the area is generally administered by the Hawkesbury–Nepean Catchment Management Authority, in conjunction with Northern Beaches Council.

 The land adjacent to the Pittwater was occupied for many thousands of years by the Kuringgai peoples, an Aboriginal Australian grouping of uncertain origin.
 They used the river as an important source of food and a place for trade.

-Pittwater was named Pitt Water in 1788 in honour of William Pitt the Younger, the then Prime Minister of the United Kingdom.
+Pittwater was named Pitt Water in 1788 in honour of William Pitt the Younger, the then Prime Minister of Great Britain.

 Geography

 Pittwater extends from Mona Vale and Warriewood in the south, along the eastern ridge of the Barrenjoey Peninsula leading to Palm Beach and along the western ridge of the Lambert Peninsula leading to West Head.
+The peninsula was named after Commodore Rowley Lambert RN, Commander-in-Chief of the Royal Navy's Australia Station from 1867 to 1870.
 The eastern parts of the catchment are largely urbanised whilst the western parts are primarily Ku-ring-gai Chase National Park.
 Within the Pittwater lies Careel Bay, Refuge Cove, Saltpan Cove, Horseshoe Cove, Crystal Bay, McCarrs Creek, Browns Bay, Elvina Bay, Lovett Bay, Towlers Bay, Portuguese Bay, Coasters Retreat and The Basin.
 Scotland Island is located within the estuary.

 Pittwater contains a diversity of estuarine habitat types including mangrove wetlands, saltmarsh, sand flats and seagrass meadows, including threatened areas of coastal saltmarsh.

 Sunset view west across Pittwater from Barrenjoey Head, showing Ku-ring-gai Chase National Park on the western shoreline.